cfpb/consumerfinance.gov/docs/profiling-django.md

 Because our primary goal is
-to ensure that page loads are as quick as possible for the public, this document focuses on profile the Django request/response cycle: view code, Wagtail page rendering, etc.
+to ensure that page loads are as quick as possible for the public, this document focuses on profiling the Django request/response cycle: view code, Wagtail page rendering, etc.

 This document covers the tools we use to